Why Your Nervous System Feels So Switched On

 Safety.

-Shoulders unclench a little.
+Shoulders drop a little.

-The body stops feeling quite so “braced.”
+The body stops gripping quite so tightly.

 That’s it.